TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Package/PackageInitializationEvent.rst

 *   on extension installation by the extension manager
 *   on calling the :bash:`typo3 extension:setup` command.

-However, the main component, dispatching the event, is the :php:`\TYPO3\CMS\Core\Package\PackageActivationService`.
+The main component dispatching the event is the :php:`\TYPO3\CMS\Core\Package\PackageActivationService`.

 Developers are able to listen to the new event before or after the TYPO3 Core